google/yapf/README.rst

     optional arguments:
+      -h, --help            show this help message and exit --style STYLE         specify formatting style: either a style name (for example "pep8" or "google"), or the name of a file with style settings
-      -h, --help            show this help message and exit -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -l START-END, --lines START-END
+      -d, --diff            print the diff for the fixed source -i, --in-place        make changes to files in place -l START-END, --lines START-END